 .JSON file.
 For instructions on shaping a Bitwarden-specific import file, refer to this import guide.

-Bitwarden supports both manual onboarding via the Web Vault and automated onboarding by syncing to your existing directory service:
+Bitwarden supports manual onboarding via the web vault and automated onboarding through SCIM integrations or syncing from your existing directory service:

-Automated user onboarding is available through Bitwarden Directory Connector, a standalone application available in a Desktop app and CLI that will synchronize users and groups from your existing directory service.
+Automated user onboarding is available through SCIM integrations with Azure AD, Okta, OneLogin, and JumpCloud, or using Directory Connector, a standalone application available in a desktop app and CLI tool that will synchronize users and groups from your existing directory service.

-Users are automatically invited to join the Organization, and can be confirmed manually or automatically using the Bitwarden CLI tool.
+Whichever you use, users are automatically invited to join the organization and can be confirmed manually or automatically using the Bitwarden CLI tool.

-Bitwarden empowers Teams and Organizations to share sensitive data easily, securely, and in a scalable manner.
-This is accomplished by segmenting shared secrets, items, logins, etc. into Collections.
+Bitwarden empowers organizations to share sensitive data easily, securely, and in a scalable manner.
+This is accomplished by segmenting shared secrets, items, logins, etc. into collections.

-Collections can organize secure items in many ways, including but not limited to business function, group assignment, application access levels, or even security protocols.
+Collections can organize secure items in many ways, including by business function, group assignment, application access levels, or even security protocols.
 Collections function as shared folders, allowing for consistent access control and sharing amongst groups of users.

-Bitwarden uses a union of permissions to determine final access permissions for a User and a Collection Item.
-Learn more here.
+Bitwarden uses a union of permissions to determine final access permissions for a user and a collection Item (learn more).
+For example:

 In this scenario, User A will be able to read-write to the Collection.

-The Bitwarden Customer Success team is available 24/7 with priority support for Enterprise and Teams Organizations.
+The Bitwarden Customer Success team is available 24/7 with priority support for your organizations.
 If you need assistance or have questions, please do not hesitate to contact us.